 Are there services for hearing-impaired children?

-Some presenters provide American Sign Language (ASL); Open Caption audio translation with description; or projected English/Spanish subtitles.
-Please check with the Box Office in advance to determine which performances provide translation services.
+Some presenters provide American Sign Language (ASL) interpreted performances; Open Caption; or projected English/Spanish surtitles.
+Please check with the Box Office in advance to determine which performances provide these services.
 Infrared assistive-listening devices are available in the lobby of the Ziff Ballet Opera House, the Knight Concert Hall and the Carnival Studio Theater.
 There is no charge for the use of the headsets.